Thursday, December 5, 2024

 0SubscribersSubscribe

-The petition contended that the insertion of these words during the Emergency in 1976 through the 42nd Amendment Act was unconstitutional and violated the original intent of the framers of the Constitution.
+The affidavit contended the insertion of the two words into the Constitution through the 42nd Amendment during the Emergency was unconstitutional and violated the original intent of the framers of the Constitution.

-The petitioner mentioned debates in the Constituent Assembly and the landmark Kesavananda Bharati judgment, stressing on the symbolic and historical importance of the Preamble as a reflection of India’s foundational values.
-He further said that the insertion of subjective terms like ‘socialism,’ may not align with the country’s evolving democratic aspirations.
+The affidavit mentioned debates in the Constituent Assembly and the landmark Kesavananda Bharati judgment, stressing on the symbolic and historical importance of the Preamble as a reflection of India’s foundational values.
+He further said that the insertion of subjective terms like ‘socialism’, may not align with the country’s evolving democratic aspirations.

-As per the petition, the words socialist and secular were inserted during the Emergency without following the due democratic process and did not reflect the will of the people.
+As per the affidavit, the words socialist and secular were inserted during the Emergency without following due democratic process and did not reflect the will of the people.

-As a legacy of the Constituent Assembly, the Preamble should remain unchanged to preserve its historical sanctity.
+As a legacy to the Constituent Assembly, the Preamble should remain unchanged to preserve its historical sanctity.

 The plea further contended that the addition of secular has not translated into uniform laws for all citizens, as religious laws still governed many aspects of life.